Access to any of the services offered at St Helen's Private Hospital is available via referral.

 Do I need private health insurance to be admitted?

 Private Health insurance is recommended.
 We accept DVA and Work-cover patients.
 Some patients may choose to be privately funded, however this is costly.
+There is access to public funded admissions in the Mother Baby Unit for mothers with mental health concerns.

 Am I allowed to drive?